 More than one billion women and girls around the world do not have access to the healthy diets they need to survive and thrive.
 Two thirds of countries report higher rates of food insecurity for women than for men.
 A variety of cultural, economic, biological, and structural barriers impede women and girls from accessing healthy, nutritious food.

-In this webinar we will explore different perspectives on how nutrition can empower women.
+In this webinar we explored different perspectives on how nutrition can empower women.

 Emma Feutl Kent